juanjodevio/dataloader/ARCHITECTURE.md

 - **Format Handlers**: Pluggable format system using `Format` ABC
 - **Custom Formats**: Users can register custom format handlers via `@register_format` decorator

+**Cross-Platform Path Handling:**

+The FileStore connector ensures cross-platform compatibility by converting `pathlib.Path` objects to strings before passing them to fsspec operations.
+This is critical on Windows where `WindowsPath` objects must be explicitly converted to strings for filesystem operations.
+The connector handles this conversion internally, so users can safely use either string paths or `pathlib.Path` objects in recipe configurations.

 ### 5.3 Transform Pipeline ✅ Implemented

 Sequential pipeline executor that applies transform steps to batches.